PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 predecessor contract and bounded-store inventory, run focused and architecture gates, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Primary final layout-refresh reconciliation implementation

+The final ConvInteger, InstanceNorm, and broadcast reconciliations now use stable `shape_reconciliation.primary.final_*` records immediately before their unchanged topology/layout refresh records.
+Their zero defaults and local targets were removed; invoked-only semantics and all mutation guards are preserved.
+The bounded store now covers 34 phase IDs.

+Validation completed sequentially under core-only `uv`:

+- direct family, terminal, refresh, and store contracts:
+  `71 passed in 2.50s`;
+- broader affected contracts: `140 passed in 3.57s`;
+- lowerer architecture contracts: `258 passed in 17.03s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No real-model conversion was required.
+After committing and pushing, continue the primary static-shape inventory with another small semantic family.
+The remaining SiNet-specific final repair chain should not be migrated together with generic placeholder, PReLU, or consecutive-Reshape boundaries.
+Preserve all guards and do not use observations to skip work without separate differential characterization.
+Never create, update, or reopen a pull request.